St Charles Catholic Premium 21

 The Governing Body is made up of:

-Foundation Governors - Three vacancies
+Eleven Foundation Governors

 The majority of members of the Governing Body are appointed by the diocese of Westminster.
 These are active members of the local Catholic community.